23 May 1706

 Also, Marlborough wasn't all that convinced that the Petite Gheete was impassable.
 His fire-eating infantry commander, Orkney, certainly didn't think it would be.
 And if he could make headway there, so much the better.
 Marlborough played chess aggressively.
 And he was ever open to opportunity.

 Goslinga also reportedly expressed alarm that as the army shook itself out in deployment (which was taking a few hours, naturally), that Villeroi, who was already deployed, could a launch an attack across the stream and catch them unorganized.
 Marlborough replied, smiling, that he thought Mr. Goslinga said the Petite Gheete was impassable.
-And that if it was impassable for our side, it would be for the French as well.
+And that if it was impassable for our side, wouldn't it be for the French as well?
+(Sicco evidently couldn't keep his mouth shut.
+And couldn't admit he was wrong.)
 Besides, Marlborough knew his enemy.
 Villeroi had taken a defensive position, both physically and psychologically, and he was not about to become the attacker.
 The Duke's biggest fear was that the marshal would lose his nerve and withdraw before the Allies commenced their pinning attack on the north.

 Meanwhile, on the southern flank, Ouwerkerk's 12,000 cavalry were lining up in a solid wall of horses, arrayed in four lines, each two ranks deep.
 These Dutch and German horsemen were eager to smash into the French, to show them what real horsemen could do.
 Rather than being intimidated by the famous red cavalry of the Maison du Roi, their morale was high.
 Ouwerkerk, who had fought with Marlborough since they served under William III together, understood his commander's intuition as if it were his own.
 He was not impetuous; he was careful.
 But he acted when the time was right.
 He arranged his cavalry in dense, boot-to-boot lines, en muraille, as the French called it, with no gaps between the leading squadrons.
 This meant that when the time to charge came, the Dutch cavalry would present a solid moving wall.
 The French cavalry on the opposite side of the field, by contrast, were arranged in a traditional checkerboard formation, with wide gaps between the squadrons to allow for reinforcement and withdrawal.